nextedy/gantt-docs/docs/setup.md

 ## More

-There a lot more configuration options, see [Widget Parameters](../widget/#widget-parameters) page for the full list.
+There are more configuration options available, see [Widget Parameters](../widget/#widget-parameters) page for the full list.